HoGentTIN/infra-labs/assignment/4-kubernetes.md

     - Organising applications: Labels, Selectors
 - Deploying a multi-tier application on a Kubernetes cluster

-## Acceptance criteria
+## Assessment criteria

+To meet the standard, show that the following criteria are met:

-- Demonstrate that your Kubernetes cluster is running and that you are able to manage it:
+- [ ] Demonstrate that your Kubernetes cluster is running and that you are able to manage it:
     - Open the dashboard to show what's running on the cluster: nodes, pods, services, deployments, etc.
     - Also show these from the command line (using `kubectl`)
-- Demonstrate the applications that are running on the cluster:
+- [ ] Demonstrate the applications that are running on the cluster:
     - Show them in the web browser
     - From the command line, show which resources are used by each application (Pods, Deployments, Services, etc.)
-- Show an example of filtering by label and an operation on the filtered resources (e.g. delete all resources with a certain label)
+- [ ] Show an example of filtering by label and an operation on the filtered resources (e.g. delete all resources with a certain label)
-- Scale the echo-all deployment to 5 replica's using the manifest file
+- [ ] Scale the echo-all deployment to 5 replica's using the manifest file
+- [ ] Demonstrate that you understand how your setup works beyond copying the assignment instructions to an LLM and pasting the results to the terminal or your lab report
-- Show your lab notes and cheat sheet with useful commands
+- [ ] Show your lab report and cheat sheet!
+It should contain screenshots of consecutive steps and console output of commands you used.

+In order to exceed expectations, implement one or more of the suggested extensions given throughout this assignment, or come up with your own.

 ## Additional resources